rcossio/MDwMD/README.md

 ## Next Steps

 ### Concepts
-- **BioMThermDB 1.0**: Understand similarities and differences with this DB to provide a better solution to the community.
-Also find how was BioMThermDB built, so you can learn and leverage your methods from theirs.
-- **Use cases**: Identity use cases of the diffucion coefficient of proteins so they can be presented to the community.
+- **Use cases**: Identity concrete use cases of the diffusion coefficient of proteins so they can be presented to the community.

 ### Database

+- **Load Data**: Follow HydroPro text to load enough diffusion data and linked PDBs so that you can make a good model.
 - **PMID Information Table**: Implement a static collection containing PMID information to bypass slow API request times due to frequency limitations of NCBI e-utils.

 ### Back-end